brandid/coming-soon-express/README.txt

 7. Another Example 'Under Construction' Page

 == Changelog ==

+= 1.0.5 - (Aug 8, 2019) =
+* Fix: Fixed "CSXTextLinkHoverElements is not defined" error
+* Update: Added the ability to edit HTML code in the "Text Content" Customizer field

 = 1.0.4 - (May 15, 2019) =
 * Update: Compatible with WordPress 5.2